Symphony No. 11 (Myaskovsky)

 The symphony (his opus 34) was begun three years after his 10th symphony was completed, a symphonic pause long for him.
 The style of this symphony is entirely different from that of its predecessor, which was still a modern-sounding work.
-Symphony no. 11 sounds much more conservative.
-That is probably a consequence of the changing art climate in the Soviet Union.
+Symphony No. 11 sounds much more conservative.
+That is probably a consequence of the changing art climate in the Soviet Union, although the failure of the demanding 10th Symphony, poorly-performed by the conductorless orchestra Persimfans at its premiere, may also have contributed to his adoption of a less-advanced style.

 Too modern art began to be considered "formalistic", and artists were brought together under one aegis.
-Another cause is possible according to some Soviet musicologists – that Myaskovsky and others had to leave the poorly functioning Association for Contemporary Music.
-The work's premiere was two years after completion, also.
-Myaskovsky had by then already tinkered with/revised the symphony.
+Another cause is possible, according to some Soviet musicologists – that Myaskovsky and others had to leave the poorly functioning Association for Contemporary Music.
+The work's premiere was also delayed until two years after completion.
+By then Myaskovsky had already tinkered with/revised the symphony.
 A musical pointer in this symphony is two fragments in movement 2, where woodwinds turn and turn again around a fugal motif.

-The work was dedicated to Maximilian Steinberg, whose third symphony and a symphonic poem Prinses Marlene had earlier been converted by Myaskovsky into piano reduction.
+The work was dedicated to Maximilian Steinberg, whose third symphony and a symphonic poem, Prinses Marlene, had earlier been converted by Myaskovsky into piano reduction.

 The symphony was premiered on 16 January 1933 in Moscow, conducted by Konstantin Saradzhev.